OfficeDev/office-js-docs-pr/docs/develop/dialog-video.md

 To show a video in a dialog box with the Office Dialog API take these steps:

 1. Create a page whose only content is an iframe.
+(The page must be in the same domain as the host page.)
 The `src` attribute of the iframe points to an online video.
 The protocol of the video's URL must be HTTP**S**.
 In this article we'll call this page "video.dialogbox.html".
 The following is an example of the markup:

     ```HTML
     <iframe class="ms-firstrun-video__player"  width="640" height="360"